Yu295/MTRX2700_Major/README.md

  ```matlab
  readSerial.m
  ```
- After stopping the user, the ```c panServo``` will be triggered, afterwards, the readings of the distance, elevation and azimuth will come through to MATLAB.
+ After stopping the user, the ```panServo``` function will be implemented in the C Portion, afterwards, the readings of the distance, elevation and azimuth will come through to MATLAB.
 This function also stores the data into a matrix for the mapping later on.

  ```matlab
  readMagnet.m